The Ultimate Guide to Mardi Himal Trek

 The Mardi Himal trek can easily be completed in December, January, and February.
 Trekking to Mardi Himal over Christmas has grown increasingly popular in recent years.
 Despite January and February bringing peak winter conditions to Nepal and lower temperatures, many trekkers now opt to visit the Mardi region during these months.

 Mardi Himal Trek in August and early September is not recommended basically due to leeches and too much rain.
-Besides this section of Annapurna including Pokhara receives the highest amount of rainfall in the monsoon.
+Besides this section of Annapurna, including Pokhara, receives the highest amount of rainfall during the monsoon.

 NOTE: Teahouses in the region are open all through the year till High Camp.